gitplus-apps/payfluid/README.md

             // You can convert the payment status to a JSON string and perhaps store it for future reference
             $statusAsJson = $paymentStatus->toJson();

-            // You can also retrieve it as an array if you want;
+            // You can also retrieve it as an array if you want
             $statusAsArray = $paymentStatus->toArray();

             echo "Payment successful";